haxpor/opencl-simple/README.md

 * `winehq-devel` (or `winehq-stable` or `winehq-staging`, but recommend to use `-devel` package with MT5)
 * MetaTrader 5

+# How to build

+See `README.md` of each sub-project.

 # Note

 Those `.dll` files in each directory is a sym-link file to installed `.dll` via Mingw64, and Wine on